mehrnaz98/car-dealership-website/README.md

 ## Live Demo

-You can view the live version of this project here: [View on Netlify](https://monumental-tartufo-6cc602.netlify.app/)
+You can view the live version of this project here: <a href="https://monumental-tartufo-6cc602.netlify.app/" target="_blank">View on Netlify</a>